srophe/wright-catalogue/tokenization-examples/Description.md

+# Files

+The entire raw data is in records-to-process.xml
+A sample single raw record is demorecordwithoutmarkup.xml A hand curated example of our desired result is demorecordwithmarkup.xml This file your are reading is Description.md

 # Structure of the data file:

-We have compiled all the data into one html file and then customized it as an xml document.
+We have compiled all the data into one html file and then customized it as an xml document (records-to-process.xml).
 The document is a hybrid with some elements borrowed from html and some from TEI.
 It does not have a schema since it is just a customization.

 Currently the data has three types of elements: